 In a Google Answers essay on what daily life looked like over centuries, Missy-GA quotes a pair of Americans -- including Pres.
 Jimmy Carter about life in the first two decades of the century:

-"We drew water from a well in the yard, and every day of the year, we had the chore of keeping extra bucketfuls in the kitchen and on the back porch, combined with the constant wood sawing and chopping to supply the cooking stove and fireplaces.
+day of the year, we had the chore of keeping extra bucketfuls in the kitchen and on the back porch, combined with the constant wood sawing and chopping to supply the cooking stove and fireplaces.
 In every bedroom was a slop jar (chamber pot) that was emptied each morning into the outdoor privy, about 20 yards from our back door.
-This small shack had a large hold for adults and a lower and smaller one for children…" Google Answers
+This small shack had a large hold for adults and a lower and smaller one for children…"

 "24 hours" by Missy-GA, April 7, 2003